evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric/_index.md

 ## Performance

 The MG Marvel R Electric offers modest performance with a maximum power of 132 kW (180 hp / 177 bhp) and a total torque of 410 Nm (303 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.9 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.9 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging